drojdjou/squareroot.js/README.md

 Squareroot.js
 =============

-Squareroot.js is a micro 3d engine for Canvas and CSS.
+Squareroot.js is a math functions library + a micro 3d engine to use with Canvas and CSS 2D/3D.
+It is written in Javascript.

 ## Projects